On Gauge-Invariant Entire-Function Regulators and UV Finiteness in NonLocal Quantum Field Theory: entire function regulators and spectral calculus

-where $\nabla^{\text{LC}}_\mu$ is the Levi--Civita covariant derivative associated with the metric $g_{\mu\nu}$, and $A_\mu$ is the gauge connection one-form in the appropriate representation of $\mathfrak{g}$.
-The covariant Laplace--Beltrami operator, also referred to as the Bochner d'Alembertian in this context, is then given by:
+where $\nabla^{\text{LC}}_\mu$ is the Levi--Civita covariant derivative, the unique affine connection on the tangent bundle of a manifold that satisfies the two specific conditions, that it is torsion-free and compatible with the metric $g_{\mu\nu}$, and $A_\mu$ is the gauge connection one form in the appropriate representation of the Lie algebra $\mathfrak{g}$.
+The covariant Laplace--Beltrami operator, sometimes also referred to as the Bochner d'Alembertian in this context is then given by~\cite{A.Ibort2012}:

 where $g^{\mu\nu}$ is the inverse of the metric $g_{\mu\nu}$.
 When acting on a scalar field $\phi$, this reduces to: